 Ideally the pre-nuptial agreement should be entered into around 6 months before any wedding date, to give time for both parties to reflect on the agreement and negotiate the terms.
 The courts are more likely to uphold a pre-nuptial that has been entered into long before the marriage.
 This demonstrates to the court that there has been sufficient time for the parties to obtain legal advice.
 It also shows that it is less likely that the agreement has been entered into as a result of duress or coercion.

 How much does a pre-nuptial cost?

-- Get down all your financial information.
+- They will need to obtain all of your financial information.

-- Send the prenuptial to your partner/solicitors.
+- They will then send the prenuptial to your partner or their solicitors.

 When does a marriage come to an end?